Domestic Students (NZ Citizens/Residents)

 Please check that you meet the following criteria

-- New Zealand Citizens and Residents: 17 years and over.
+• New Zealand Citizens and Residents: 17+ years

-Once all placement testing is completed, successful applicants will be offerred a place on the following years programme.
-REGISTRATIONS for 2024 courses open now!
+When all placement testing is completed, successful applicants will be offerred a place on the following years programme.

 A 36 week introduction to basic aircraft maintenance (delivered over 39 weeks which includes two semester break/work experience opportunities) On successful completion, graduates can apply for an apprenticeship in the industry with employers including Air New Zealand, Christchurch Engine Centre, Hamilton Jet, RocketLab and other General Aviation employers.
 Many employers including Air New Zealand only employ those who have NZ Citizenship or Residency.